demisto/content-docs/content-repo/extra-docs/packs/integrations-and-incident-health-check.md

 | AutoCloseInvestigation | This input determines if the investigation should close automatically after rerunning the scripts.|
  ---

+## Notes
+1. Integration instances in which the *Do not use by default* checkbox was selected, are not supported by this pack.
+This is due to XSOAR platform limitations and in order to prevent exceeding quota limits.

 ## Troubleshooting
 The Health Check for Integrations and Incidents  pack contains several incident fields which are associated with the **Integrations and Incidents Health Check** incident type.